 Innovation teams within a single agency — These teams are part of the agency and share the mission and values.
 The teams can form around critical services, providing long-term support.
 They can build the strong, lasting relationships and trust needed to effect change.

-Recognizing and upskilling existing technology talent
+Recognizing and training existing technology talent

 “It’s common that there are dozens or even hundreds of civil servants who both know how the system works inside and out and have been trying to change it to improve outcomes for years.
 While it’s likely that building a delivery-driven government will require hiring new talent, failing to recognize, elevate, and support the champions you already have (and who have the battle scars) as a new generation of leaders can set a change agenda back years, even decades.” — Jennifer Pahlka